golang/proposal/design/go2draft-type-parameters.md

 Within a single type parameter list, constraints may refer to any of the other type parameters, even ones that are declared later in the same list.
-(The scope of a type parameter starts at the `type` keyword of the parameter list and extends to the end of the enclosing function or type declaration.)
+(The scope of a type parameter starts at the beginning of the type parameter list and extends to the end of the enclosing function or type declaration.)